Henriquemcc/AS05_Implementacao_de_Assistente_Conversacional_Baseado_em_LLM_-_Topicos_em_Computacao_III_-_2025-1/README.EN.md

 1. Go to: https://app.pinecone.io

-If you are not logged into Pine Cone, log in.
+   If you are not logged into Pinecone, log in.
 If you do not have an account, create an account.

 2. In the left corner, click on ```Database``` and then on ```Indexes```.